older couple sitting indoors looking and smiling at camera

 Lung cancer staging helps you understand the size and location of your lung cancer and how far it has spread.
 During staging, you may have imaging tests such as a CT, MRI or PET scan to look for signs of cancer cells in different body areas.
 The stage of your lung cancer provides essential information to guide your decisions in selecting the treatment plan for your specific condition.

 Non-small cell lung cancer is put into one of five stages—from 0 to 4.
 The higher the number, the more your lung cancer has spread.
-Stage 0 non-small cell lung cancer is the earliest stage, while stage 4 is the most advanced.
+Stage 0 non-small cell lung cancer is the earliest stage, while stage 4, metastatic lung cancer, is the most advanced.

 Small cell lung cancer usually only has two stages.
 In limited-stage SCLC, lung cancer is still limited to a portion of the chest that can be treated with radiation, whereas extensive-stage SCLC has spread to other areas or distant areas.
 Most cases of SCLC are found when they’ve reached the extensive stage.